 - $3 billion in recoveries;

 - Over 2,700 exclusions of providers / suppliers, and

 Much of that came by way of the OIG’s nationwide health fraud takedown, and through collaboration with state and federal law enforcement partners; and if it sounds like a lot, it’s because it is.
 The OIG is an extremely aggressive investigatory branch of the HHS, and its main objective is to oust fraud and abuse through various enforcement tactics and meticulous investigations.
 These health care fraud investigations are multi-faceted and very high stakes proceedings, and they subject providers and suppliers to tremendous penalties.

-At Hendershot, Cannon & Hisey, P.C., our health and medical law attorneys have seen the evolution of OIG investigations, the increasing support they receive from Texas-based enforcement and regulatory officials, and the increasingly high stakes they create for all types of providers and suppliers who find themselves under the microscope.
+At Hendershot, Cowart & Hisey, P.C., our health and medical law attorneys have seen the evolution of OIG investigations, the increasing support they receive from Texas-based enforcement and regulatory officials, and the increasingly high stakes they create for all types of providers and suppliers who find themselves under the microscope.
 In addition to helping clients across Texas in proactive planning and counsel to prevent fraud investigations, we’re also immediately available to provide the responsive representation and health care fraud defense clients need when it matters most.

 Facing an OIG health care fraud investigation in Texas?
 Call (713) 909-7323 to speak with an attorney.